-"He won't save you now," he would snarl.
+"He won't save you," he would snarl.

-The cloud of sparkling green fear gas nearly blinded me, but the lights were still bright inside the complex, causing the curtain to become translucent.
-The whole facility was flooded with the stuff, and even the inmates were crying for their mothers to come and save them.
+The cloud of sparkling green gas nearly blinded me, but the lights were still bright inside the complex, causing the curtain to become translucent.
+The whole facility was flooded with the stuff and even the inmates were crying for their mothers to come and save them.
 As I walked beside the Scarecrow, I felt the sweat bead on my upper lip.
-My throat was growing dry, and it was becoming ever so tempting to remove my hessian mask and breathe it in.
+My throat was growing dry and it was becoming ever so tempting to remove my hessian mask and breathe it in.
 Just one breath.

-"You do," the Scarecrow assured me, before storming into the office.
+"It does," the Scarecrow assured me, before storming into the office.

-He dragged what I assumed was Dr. Kellerman out from underneath his desk and held the psychiatrist up by his collar.
+He dragged out what I assumed was Dr. Kellerman from under his desk and held the psychiatrist up by his collar.
 Tilting his head, he made the stitches on his mask stretch into that strange leer.
 I knew he was grinning for real underneath.
 I didn't need to be close to know the way his eyes were shining in glee.
 Nothing made him happier than seeing his tormentors cower before him, and nothing made me happier than to see him so ecstatic.